 Even when an individual has consented to a background check, the collection, use and disclosure of personal information must be reasonable under the circumstances, given the purpose for which it is being collected, used or disclosed.
 Employers must therefore have some justification for requesting that employees consent to a background check, criminal or otherwise.
 British Columbia and Quebec require that any criminal background check, and any decision relating thereto, must be directly relevant to the particular staff position at issue.
 At the other end of the spectrum, Alberta currently has no restriction on criminal background checks in its legislation at all.
 Other provinces are somewhere between these two extremes.
 For the foregoing reasons, employers generally should not conduct record checks until a conditional offer of employment has been made, and then only with employee’s consent (and, often, participation).

 Restrictions on Application/Interview Questions

-In Canada, employers are generally not permitted to test prospective employees for drug use, or to refuse to employ a person because of the results of a drug test.
-Adjudicators have found that pre-employment drug and alcohol testing is presumptively discriminatory on the basis of disability and/or perceived disability.
+Most employers seek to limit the amount of information sought at the application stage that could unintentionally solicit disclosure of a characteristic that is protected.
+More in-depth questions will be appropriate when a conditional offer of employment is made.
+Additionally, in most Canadian jurisdictions, it is prima facie discrimination for an employer to refuse to hire someone because their relative works for the company.
+Also, employers are generally not permitted to test prospective employees for drug use, or to refuse to employ a person because of the results of a drug test.
+Pre-employment drug and alcohol testing is presumptively discriminatory on the basis of disability and/or perceived disability.
 Where a position is safety sensitive, drug or alcohol testing may be a valid requirement on the job, but is rarely permissible pre-employment.